 We spent a month living in an Airbnb looking for a permanent flat big enough to house our not-so-little family and spent Christmas in a very bare flat sleeping on mattresses on the ground.

-That’s the beginning of this crazy life we now lead where I’m learning how to navigate shopping in a foreign language, the kids are attending Dutch school, and we are eating lots of delicious Dutch food.
+That’s the beginning of this crazy life we now lead where I’m learning how to navigate grocery shopping in the Netherlands, the kids are attending Dutch school, and we are eating lots of delicious Dutch food.

 We are here for a year and then who knows after graduation.
 We hope to stay in Europe but are open to wherever our adventure takes us.